Slevinski/slevinski.github.io/series/unicode-and-signwriting/README.md

 It **does** mean:

 - the current official Unicode SignWriting design does not carry the current Sutton SignWriting production ecosystem cleanly
-- the unresolved writing-system issues are larger than symbol naming alone
+- the unresolved writing-system issues are larger than character naming alone
 - compatibility must be judged against real tools, real corpora, real publishing, and real data exchange
 - future Unicode discussion is only worth the effort if it begins from those realities